Skip to content ↓

 Fines and Sanctions

-The school or Local Authority can fine parents/carers for the unauthorised absence of their child from school, where the child is of compulsory school age.
+The school or local authority can fine parents/carers for the unauthorised absence of their child from school, where the child is of compulsory school age.
 The school is obligated to pass information about unauthorised absence to the local authority.
 This can lead to a fixed penalty notice issued from the authority.
-If issued with a fine, or penalty notice, each parent/carer must pay £60, per pupil within 21 days or £120 within 28 days.
+If issued with a fine, or penalty notice, each parent/carer must pay £80, per pupil within 21 days or £160 within 28 days.
 The payment must be made directly to the local authority.
 Fines are issued per pupil and per parent so in a family of four, you could receive up to four fixed penalty notices.

 The decision on whether or not to issue a penalty notice may take into account: